liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 ## Usage

-Due to the length of this blog post, the usage as well as the test of `rotation.jl` is presented in a following blog post.
+Due to the length of this blog post, the usage as well as the test of `rotation.jl` is presented in a separate [blog post]({% post_url 2020-04-19-rotation-test %}).

 ## Acknowledgements